mxlllmr/Delfi-PQ_integration_testing/README.md

 The LED changed its state according to the user input and this was observed in both boards' feedback.
 When the Arduino did not detect the correct change, an error was saved in a log file.
 The ADB subsystem replied in the same way as the LED, because here the alteration was not represented by an LED, but by a power bus.
 The Arduino succesfully reported correct and incorrect (not demanded or non-existing) state changes.

+The digital potentiometer was controlled successfully through the Arduino.
+The resistance value changed correspondingly with the executed commands.
+The verifying process of the EPS sensor readings was performed and the current values received from the housekeeping request were adequate.

 ## Issues encountered